Some student research projects

 The Falling Ladder Paradox Revisited with Brittany Burke and Zach Jackson

 The falling later problem is a famous related-rates problem that typically appears in Calculus 1.
 The standard related-rates approach to solving the problem leads to a physically unrealistic solution.
 Physically correct solutions are well known (but not in calculus classes).
 Brittany, Zach, and I actually performed some falling ladder experiments, analyzed the solution model, and provided some new details.
-Our work resulted in this paper (preprint).
+Our work resulted in this paper (Preprint available here.)

 Lovie Smith, NFL Coaches, and Separating Hyperplanes with Timothy Dannels, Nandjui Koutouan, and Reginald Thompson